-- The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan moves to a new setting.

-- A training log is kept of all child protection training include the names of those attending.
-All staff must have regular training and updates. - Child protection records are kept securely and separately from the child's normal file.
+- Each school has a specific safeguarding email account which is accessible by all members of the safeguarding team, and ensures that all communication of a safeguarding nature is seen and responded to by school. - The social worker is notified if a child subject to a child protection plan is absent without explanation. - The social worker is informed when a child subject to a child protection plan or a child in need plan moves to a new setting. - A training log is kept of all child protection training include the names of those attending.
+All staff must have regular training and updates.
+Staff or volunteers who are unable to attend training will be offered the chance to receive missed training at the earliest opportunity. - Child protection records are kept securely and separately from the child's normal file.
 Records will be transferred and/or retained in keeping with the Local Authority and NSPCC guidance. - The schools attend and contribute to child protection case conferences and child in need meetings, ensuring actions are completed in a timely manner.
-The school will complete the LSCP agency report ahead of each child protection conference. - The schools escalate its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy. - All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken alongside the well-being of each team member. - All staff read and understand part 1 and Annex B of the DfE (2022) guidance Keeping Children Safe in Education and make available to them other key documents and guidance. - The Federation has an appropriately trained member of staff to in order to fulfil its obligations under Operation Encompass, and that the school's commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school websites.
+The school will complete the LSCP agency report ahead of each child protection conference. - The schools escalate its concerns with other agencies when a child's needs are not being met following the Local Safeguarding Children Partnership Escalation and Resolution Policy. - All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken alongside the well-being of each team member.

+- All staff read and understand part 1 and Annex B of the DfE (2023) guidance Keeping Children Safe in Education and make available to them other key documents and guidance. - The Federation has an appropriately trained member of staff to in order to fulfil its obligations under Operation Encompass, and that the school's commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school websites.